 - After the buccal cavity, the oesophagus is the next point of contact for food into the gastrointestinal tract.

 - Responsible in preventing the entry of food into the windpipe by controlling the movement of the epiglottis.

 - Radially symmetric contractions of oesophagus help push food downwards.

 - Rhythmic contractions and relaxations of oesophageal muscles result in the swift movement of food towards the gastro-oesophageal junction.

 Care needs to be taken about the health of oesophagus or food pipe as negligence can cause severe disorders in the food pipe.
 One such ailment of the food pipe is Oesophageal cancer.

 It is a cancer of the food pipe where the cells multiply in an uncontrolled way.
-It is mostly diagnosed in people over the age of 60, however, not limited.
+It is mostly diagnosed in people above 60 years of age.
 When the tumour is small, it does not show any symptoms.
 It is only when it enlarges, the symptoms become apparent and develop.
 The commonly occurring symptoms are: